 In any country where the rule of law prevails, people who breach the provisions of the law are liable to punishment.
-Thus, it is upon the court to revisit which penalty such a breach calls for.
-If it is imprisonment then a convict faces his fate at the law as a consequence of his actions.
+Thus it is upon the court faces his fate at the law as consequence of his actions.

 b) IGNORANCE OF THE LAW: